AI-Guru/music-generation-research/README.md

 ### MusicBERT: Symbolic Music Understanding with Large-Scale Pre-Training.

 > Symbolic music understanding, which refers to the understanding of music from the symbolic data (e.g., MIDI format, but not audio), covers many music applications such as genre classification, emotion classification, and music pieces matching.
 While good music representations are beneficial for these applications, the lack of training data hinders representation learning.
 Inspired by the success of pre-training models in natural language processing, in this paper, we develop MusicBERT, a large-scale pre-trained model for music understanding.
 To this end, we construct a large-scale symbolic music corpus that contains more than 1 million music songs.
 Since symbolic music contains more structural (e.g., bar, position) and diverse information (e.g., tempo, instrument, and pitch), simply adopting the pre-training techniques from NLP to symbolic music only brings marginal gains.
 Therefore, we design several mechanisms, including OctupleMIDI encoding and bar-level masking strategy, to enhance pre-training with symbolic music data.
 Experiments demonstrate the advantages of MusicBERT on four music understanding tasks, including melody completion, accompaniment suggestion, genre classification, and style classification.
 Ablation studies also verify the effectiveness of our designs of OctupleMIDI encoding and bar-level masking strategy in MusicBERT.

+### Symbolic Music Generation with Diffusion Models.

+> Score-based generative models and diffusion probabilistic models have been successful at generating high-quality samples in continuous domains such as images and audio.
+However, due to their Langevin-inspired sampling mechanisms, their application to discrete and sequential data has been limited.
+In this work, we present a technique for training diffusion models on sequential data by parameterizing the discrete domain in the continuous latent space of a pre-trained variational autoencoder.
+Our method is non-autoregressive and learns to generate sequences of latent embeddings through the reverse process and offers parallel generation with a constant number of iterative refinement steps.
+We apply this technique to modeling symbolic music and show strong unconditional generation and post-hoc conditional infilling results compared to autoregressive language models operating over the same continuous embeddings.

 ### Learning Interpretable Representation for Controllable Polyphonic Music Generation